Code-Institute-Submissions/Voice-and-Piano-MS-1/README.md

 * Galaxy J7
 * Lg G6

+This website has been tested through the ,
 This website has been tested through the GTMetrix site, (https://gtmetrix.com/GTmetrix).
 Below is a screenshot of the results achieved.
 Page speed score was 75% and the time to fully load the site was 2.5s.
 [gtmetrix result](Validation-results/gtmetrix.jpg)